cltl/BiographyNet/README.md

 Data can be obtained by e-mailing antske.fokkens@vu.nl Scripts are being cleaned and will be available soon.

+Development Corpus:

+Consists of a small set of files (at least 10) from different sources.

+NB1: elias and nbwv have metadata but no text
+NB2: bwsa_archives glasius schilderkunst and schouburg are currently empty.
+Metadata in these sources only provide a name and texts are not included in the XML file.

+Each file contains the XML file and some have a folder "metadata_values" that provides tags and their value as extracted from the metadata.

 Preliminary outcome of text mining for different categories of information:
 --------------------------------------------------------------------------